rmcanany/SolidEdgeHousekeeper/README.md

 Note the textbox adjacent to the `Edit` button is a `Dictionary` representation of the table settings in `JSON` format.
 You can edit it if you want, but the form is probably easier to use.

 #### Copy overall size to variable table
-Copies the overall model size to the variable table.
-This is primarily intended for standard cross-section material (aluminum extrusion, barstock, etc.), but can be used for any purpose.
+Copies the model size to the variable table.
+This is primarily intended for standard cross-section material (barstock, channel, etc.), but can be used for any purpose.
 Exposes the variables so they can be used in a callout, parts list, or the like.

 The size is determined using the built-in Solid Edge `RangeBox`.
 The range box is oriented along the XYZ axes.
 Misleading values will result for parts with an off axis orientation, such as a 3D tube.

 ![Overall Size Options](My%20Project/media/overall_size_options.png)

-The size can be reported in `XYZ`, or `MinMidMax` coordinates, or both. `MinMidMax` has the advantage of being independent of the part's principal orientation.
-Set this option on the **Configuration Tab -- General Page**.
+The size can be reported as `XYZ`, or `MinMidMax`, or both. `MinMidMax` is independent of the part's orientation in the file.
+Set your preference on the **Configuration Tab -- General Page**.
 Set the desired variable names there, too.

-Note that the variable values are a non-associative copy.
+Note that the values are non-associative copies.
 Any change to the model will require rerunning this command to update the variable table.

-The command reports sheet metal size in the bent state.
-For a flat pattern, instead of this using this command, use the variables the flat pattern command automatically exports to the variable table.
-They are `Flat_Pattern_Model_CutSizeX`, `Flat_Pattern_Model_CutSizeY`, and `Sheet Metal Gage`.
+The command reports sheet metal size in the formed state.
+For a flat pattern, instead of this using this command, you can use the variables from the flat pattern command -- `Flat_Pattern_Model_CutSizeX`, `Flat_Pattern_Model_CutSizeY`, and `Sheet Metal Gage`.

 #### Remove face style overrides
 Face style overrides change a part's appearance in the assembly.
 This command causes the part to appear the same in the part file and the assembly.